khuedoan/horus/README.md

 - Unified hybrid cloud platform
 - Temporal is used as the automation engine, providing the reliability and performance that generic CI/CD engines can only dream of.
-- Infra:
+- Infra aka IaaS:
   - Essentially `cd "infra/${ENV}" && terragrunt apply --all`
   - Includes some graph pruning based on changed files for performance
   - Bootstrap ArgoCD to apply the remaining
-- Platform:
+- Platform aka PaaS:
   - Essentially `kubectl apply -f "platform/${ENV}"`
   - However, the runtime doesn’t have access to Git - all manifests are pulled from an OCI registry
-- Apps
+- Apps aka SaaS:
   - Strict and standardized
   - Uses the rendered manifests pattern, essentially `helm template && oras push`